Privacy notice for job applicants

 We are committed to protecting your privacy and complying with data protection legislation.
-This Privacy Notice contains important information about us, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and the ICO, the supervisory authority, in the event you have a complaint.
+This Privacy Notice contains important information about us, how and why we collect, store, use and share personal data, your rights in relation to your personal information and on how to contact us and the Information Commissioner’s Office (ICO), the supervisory authority, in the event you have a complaint.

-If you are reading this Privacy Notice on the website owned and controlled by DMH Stallard LLP www.dmhstallard.com (its site), please also refer to its Cookie policy which explains the use of cookies via its site.
+If you are reading this Privacy Notice on our website, www.dmhstallard.com, please also refer to the separate website privacy notice and our Cookie policy which explains the use of cookies on our website.

 Introduction

-This privacy notice (including the Appendix) details how we collect and use personal information about you during any recruitment process with us, in accordance with the General Data Protection Regulation (GDPR).
+This Privacy Notice (including the Appendix) details how we collect and use personal information about you during any recruitment process with us, in accordance with applicable data protection legislation).
 It applies to current and former job applicants and candidates.
 This notice does not form part of any contract of employment or other contract to provide services.

 Who we are